conradludgate/generic-str/README.md

 pub type OwnedString<U, S> = StringBase<GenericVec<U, S>>;
 ```

-Which might look more complicated, and you'd be right, but it then allows for static allocated but resizable strings!
+Which might look more complicated, and you'd be right.
+Implementation wise, `GenericVec<U, Heap<U, A>>` is supposed to be identical to `Vec<u8>` so it should be functionally the same as before.

+But, with the added power of this storage backed system, it allows for static allocated but resizable† strings!

 ```rust
 pub type ArrayString<const N: usize> = OwnedString<u8, UninitBuffer<[u8; N], u8>>;